RaadKamal/raadkamal.github.io/README.md

 ### More Resources :

 - I would say viewing some raw md formatted codes will obviously help you to learn some basics but if you want to learn in-depth and have a hand on practice, this link might help you in both ways.[Markdown Tutorial](https://github.com/sdsawtelle/markdown-resume/blob/master/resume.md)
--This is an excellent book in terms of writing technically.
+- This is an excellent book in terms of writing technically.
 I have utilized some of the concepts of this book to write this beneficial document for you.
 Grab a copy if you want to know. ["Modern Technical Writing" by  *Andrew Etter* ](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
 - Still not confident or have some doubts, you might want to see this tutorial [How to host your website on Github ](https://www.youtube.com/watch?v=alMTZlYdIl4&ab_channel=CoffeeCoder)

 ## Authors and Acknowledgment :